crancurello/immersion-day-core-services/tutorials/AutoScaling.md

-# Getting Started with Auto Scaling
+# Getting Started with AWS Auto Scaling

 ## 1. Create a Launch Configuration